LOADING ...

 Well I phoned up the old fella him the news

-I could he could
+I tell he could

-'Go with the plans
+'Go ahead the plans

-The poor wasted face of me
+The wasted face of me father

 I sold up the oul farmyard for it was worth and into my bag stuck

-It's 22yrs since
+It's been 22yrs

 set foot in Dublin